 Some Alcohol Products Are High In Yeast

 Most alcohol drinks are fermented products in which the yeast is converted to alcohol.
 However, with drinks like beer it is a different story.
 Both wines and spirits have most of the yeast brewed out of them and some are distilled so any remaining live yeasts are killed, but often with beer much of the live yeast remains.
 This means that every time you have a drink of beer, live yeasts are being added to your digestive tract which is already full of yeast.
-Essentially, you are just adding fuel to the fire.
 If you are trying to get rid of a yeast infection like Candida, then drinking alcohol with live yeast in it is a terrible idea.

 Alcohol Can Damage Your Liver

-The liver is one of the most important organs in the entire body, responsible for processing and eliminating numerous toxins—including the metabolic byproducts of Candida.
+The liver is one of the most important organs in the entire body, responsible for processing and eliminating numerous toxins.
 The liver is constantly processing toxins that we consume, and toxins released (such as acetaldehyde and uric acid) from Candida only add to its workload.